Skip to main content

 Specify:

-• <directory> - directory on the server, e.g. /run/newdir;
+• <directory> — a directory on the server, for example /run/newdir;

-• <url> - URL to the file, e.g. https://repo.local/static/page.html;
+• <url> — the URL to the file, for example https://repo.local/static/page.html;

 Update repositories and install packages

-An example script for installing packages:
+Example script for installing packages:

-• pwgen - A utility for generating random passwords;
+• pwgen — a utility for generating random passwords;

 #cloud-config